Frequently Asked Questions

-Interviews for the Paul L. Foster School of Medicine begin in early August and end in mid January.
+No. Interviews for the Paul L. Foster School of Medicine begin in early August and end in mid February.

 Letters from a physician or faculty professor at your educational institutions are preferred.
 Other health care professionals can be used, as long as your desire for medicine can be described by those individuals.
 It is important to make sure that the individuals or committee submitting letters on your behalf know you and your desire for pursuing medicine.
 Visit the TMDSAS (main application) web site, here, to find out more.